Updated: Sep 11, 2022

-Many times as a business owner there are problems that come up within our business, and we think we know the answer to the problem We then implement a solution in order to find that problem is not resolved and is reoccurring.
-Sometimes this is an issue because we are too close to the business, or because we were not given the correct information.
+Many times as a business owners, some problems come up within our businesses, and we think we know the answer to the problem.
+We then implement a solution to find that the problem is not resolved and is reoccurring.
+Often this is an issue of being too close to the business or because we were not given the correct information.

-A new salesperson on your staff sells one of your products to a new client and the salesperson is rewarded by getting their commission and has moved to the next customer sale.
+A new salesperson on your staff sells one of your products to a new client.
+As time goes by, the client starts calling over and over into customer support, and it does not appear the issue is getting resolved by your staff, and your support staff is receiving an unfavourable review.
+The salesperson is rewarded by getting their commission and has moved to the next customer sale.

 What is a Problem?

-The business owner sees that his gross margin (Sales – Cost of Sales) is 50%.
+The business owner sees his gross margin (Sales – Cost of Sales) as 50%.
 Is this a problem?

 What did the business owner expect?

-By means of comparison, what are the margins in the industry?
+Utilizing comparison, what are the margins in the industry?

 What should have been the margins?